fahadsultan/potpourri/_sources/latex.md

 * Although the full file name, including its extension, is allowed in the `\includegraphics` command, it’s considered best practice to omit the file extension because it will prompt LaTeX to search for all the supported formats.
 * Generally, the graphic’s file name should not contain white spaces or multiple dots; it is also recommended to use lowercase letters for the file extension when uploading image files to Overleaf.

-More information on LATEX packages can be found at the end of this tutorial in the section [Finding and using LaTeX packages](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes#Finding_and_using_LaTeX_packages).
+More information on LaTeX packages can be found at the end of this tutorial in the section [Finding and using LaTeX packages](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes#Finding_and_using_LaTeX_packages).

 #### Captions, labels and references